Park Wan-suh: Work

 In terms of general thematic concern, Park's fiction can be divided into three groups.
 The first deals with the tragic events of Korean War and its aftermath.
 Many of these stories reflect Park's own experiences.
 Born October 20, 1931 in Gaepung, Gyeonggi-do (before the division of the country; now Hwanghaebuk-do), Park entered the Korean Literature Department of the prestigious Seoul National University, but the eruption of the Korean War and the death of her older brother cut her studies short.
-The turbulence of the age she lived through is preserved in such works as The Naked Tree, Warm Was the Winter That Year (Geuhae gyeoureun ttatteuthaennae, 1983), Mother’s Stake I (Eommaui malttuk I, 1980), and Mother’s Garden (Eommaui tteul, 1981), depictions of families torn apart by the war and the heavy price the war continues to exact from its survivors.
+The turbulence of the age she lived through is preserved in such works as The Naked Tree, Warm Was the Winter That Year (Geuhae gyeoureun ttatteuthaennae, 1983), Mother's Stake I (Eommaui malttuk I, 1980), and Mother's Garden (Eommaui tteul, 1981), depictions of families torn apart by the war and the heavy price the war continues to exact from its survivors.
 The archetypal figure in these works is that of the suffering mother who must make her way through life after losing both her husband and her son during the war.
 The mother in The Naked Tree, for example, is presented as an empty shell, whose inability to cope with her double loss robs her of the will to live.
 The place left vacant by the mother within the family must be taken up by her daughter instead; the burden for supporting the family rests squarely on her young shoulders.
-A certain density that characterizes The Naked Tree’s prose intensifies the sense of suffocation that pervades the lives of post-war Koreans.
+A certain density that characterizes The Naked Trees prose intensifies the sense of suffocation that pervades the lives of post-war Koreans.
 While the daughter's active attempts to overcome the ordeal of her life provides a positive contrast to her mother's attitude of resignation, the work nonetheless reveals the severity of the damages, both psychical and material, sustained by the survivors of the war, and the difficulty of achieving genuine healing.